QinqinAndMacaulayCat/ml_project/docs/report.md

 We also implemented a Stacked Regressor that combines predictions from Linear Regression, ElasticNet, and LightGBM models using linear regression as the meta-model to improve overall performance.

-For the Multilayer Perceptron (MLP), we first standardized all continuous predictors using the training-set mean and standard deviation, and clipped extreme standardized values to a bounded range before feeding them into the network.
-The MLP is a small fully connected feedforward neural network with ReLU activation, trained with mean squared error loss and the Adam optimizer using early stopping based on validation loss.
-Due to the higher computational cost of neural networks, the MLP was estimated on a separate 80/20 time split rather than within the rolling-window framework, so its results are reported as a complementary single-split experiment rather than being directly comparable to the rolling-window averages of the other regression models.
+For the Multilayer Perceptron (MLP), we use the same rank-normalized predictors as in the other regression models (bond-level, firm-level, and sector-level features), together with the raw macro variables.
+The MLP is implemented as a small fully connected feed-forward network with ReLU activation functions and a single linear output node, trained with mean squared error loss and the Adam optimizer.
+For each rolling window, we re-estimate the MLP on the corresponding training period and evaluate it on the test year, using an internal hold-out split within the training window for early stopping.
+Thus, the MLP is directly comparable to the other regression models in terms of the rolling-window evaluation design, although it is considerably more computationally intensive and we keep the network architecture relatively small to control training time.

 The MLP is not part of the stacked regressor due to its separate training procedure and high computational cost.